grinnell-cs/csc151-images/_eboards/eboard21.md

 Can we assume that all sublists have at least two elements?

 > For an M, yes.
-For an E, you must handle singleton lists and empty lists.
+For an E, you must handle singleton lists.

 > Hint: Write something that checks for these cases, does the appropriate thing for them, and applies `beside` or `above` in the remaining